 While the OM will include a rent roll, T-12 and proforma, you should NEVER use that data when evaluating a deal.
 It should, at most, be used as a guide.
 The reason is because the information provided in the OM may not be 100% accurate.

-For example, Youssef Semaan comes across many deals where there is a discrepancy between the OM and the actual rent roll.
+For example, Youssef Semaan comes across many real estate deals where there is a discrepancy between the OM and the actual rent roll.
 On one deal, he discovered that the rents listed on the OM were $50 to $100 higher than what was listed on the rent roll.
 That’s a huge problem!
 On a 100-unit property in a market with an 8% cap rate, that is a difference in value of $750,000 to $1.5 million!
-To make matters worse, on that same deal, the OM listed an occupancy rate of 100% (a red flag in and off itself) while the actual rent roll occupancy rate was significantly lower.
+To make matters worse, on that same deal, the OM listed an occupancy rate of 100% (a red flag in and of itself) while the actual rent roll occupancy rate was significantly lower.
 This is why you must always use the actual historical profit and loss data and a current rent roll when evaluating a deal.

 Another error you might find on an OM is a calculation error.
-Taylor Loht came across a deal where the internal rate of return was calculated incorrectly.
+Taylor Loht came across a real estate deal where the internal rate of return was calculated incorrectly.
 Other examples of miscalculations I’ve seen are an incorrect cap rate, net operating income, capital expenditure budgets, and results of a rental or sales comparable analysis.
 While it may seem like these calculation errors are a moot point (we’re supposed to use the actual rent roll and T-12s and create our own cost assumption, right?), if the owner or listing real estate broker made mathematical mistakes on the OM, how can you trust the other information that they provide?

 2 – Indications of an Unethical Owner, Listing Broker or Property Management Company